Alert Section

 Business Rate Reductions

-The Retail, Leisure, and Hospitality Rate Relief scheme for eligible businesses in Wales for the duration of 2023-24, has increased to 75% capped at £110,000 per business across Wales.
+The Retail, Leisure, and Hospitality Rate Relief scheme discount for eligible businesses in Wales for the duration of 2024-25 is set at 40%, capped at £110,000 per business across Wales.

 This is in addition to the existing Small Business Rates Relief schemes.